 Why Greasing Bread Dough Is Important

-How to Grease the Top of Bread Dough
+How to Properly Grease Bread Dough

-- Place the dough in the bowl.
+Place the bread dough in the bowl.

-More Tips for Preventing Dry Dough
+More Tips to Prevent Dry Dough

-- Keep the bread dough covered to protect the dough from drying out and to keep off dust.
+- Keep the bread dough covered to protect the dough from drying out and keep off dust.

 - Place your rising dough in a warm, draft-free place in the kitchen while it's rising.
-Too much heat will speed up the yeast activity and too much cold air will slow it down.
+Too much heat will speed up the yeast activity, and too much cold air will slow it down.